alepez/provola/README.md

 `provola` is your best ~~cheese~~ friend when you need to test code quickly.

-Just create an *input* file, an *expected output* file and a program digest the input and `provola` will test your program automatically whenever you change the code.
+Just create an *input* file, an *expected output* file and a program to digest the input and `provola` will test your program automatically whenever you change the code.

 ```shell
 # Create a simple haskell program